 Xbox One vs PS4 price difference

 After two official Xbox One price drops, the cost comparison is actually in Microsoft's favor in the US.
 The new list price is $349 with a game, but without Kinect included.
-It's rumored to go even lower soon.
+It's rumored to go even lower soon, maybe at E3 2015.

 The early PS4 vs Xbox One price difference gave Sony an lead at face value, and gamers didn't seem to mind that the PS4 camera was a separate purchase.
 Also, for almost a year, it was the only console of the two being sold in countries like India, Japan and Turkey.

 Price and availability made for Xbox One's assured shortfall in the beginning.
 Now, the price point is moot.
 Can it catch up?

 There was more value in the original Xbox One Kinect bundle, accounting for some of the initial price difference, so it's important to dive deeper into what's included and, of course, what's not included in the box.

 At launch, Xbox Ones came with the console, a controller. and the Kinect camera.
 These systems also had "Day One 2013" emblazoned on the cardboard box and at the center of the controller.